Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Abstract

 \section{Abstract}

-Kinetic constraints in quantum many-body systems give rise to quantum states, whose behavior strongly depends on the choice of initial conditions.
-In recent years, these systems have drawn increasing interest because they provide insight into the mechanisms of thermalization and the situations where it can fail.
-In this work, we study a family of kinetically constrained models, including the celebrated Quantum Game of Life, from the perspective of quantum complexity, with a focus on entanglement, nonstabilizerness, and signatures of quantum chaos.
-By applying spectral diagnostics such as level statistics and spectral form factors, we demonstrate that these models—show robust chaotic behavior while also supporting Hilbert space fragmentation and quantum many-body scar states.
-Remarkably, we find that even certain symmetry-resolved fragmented sectors can themselves host scarred eigenstates, highlighting the unexpected coexistence of chaos, scars, and fragmentation within the same family of Hamiltonians.
-To better understand these fragmented subspaces, we further characterize them using their quantum resource generation ability.
-In particular, we demonstrate that characterization of entanglement and the ability to generate nonstabilizerness can be instrumental in distinguishing different dynamically disconnected sectors.
+Kinetic constraints in quantum many-body systems strongly restrict the accessible Hilbert space, giving rise to highly nontrivial dynamical behavior.
+In recent years, such systems have attracted growing interest as they provide insight into mechanisms of thermalization and into regimes where thermalization fails.
+In this work, we study a family of \textit{rule-based} kinetically constrained models, including the celebrated Quantum Game of Life, from the perspective of quantum complexity, with a focus on entanglement, nonstabilizerness, and quantum chaos.
+Using spectral diagnostics such as level statistics and spectral form factors, we show that these models exhibit robust chaotic behavior while simultaneously supporting both strong and weak Hilbert-space fragmentation and quantum many-body scar states.
+Our results reveal that the nature of Hilbert-space fragmentation can be tuned qualitatively from strong to weak fragmentation and ultimately to its absence, within a single family of models through simple variations of the underlying kinetic rules.
+To further elucidate the structure of these fragmented subspaces, we characterize them through their ability to generate quantum resources.
+In particular, we show that resource-generation capacity does not necessarily correlate with the dimensionality of a fragmented sector, and that entanglement structure and the ability to generate nonstabilizerness provide effective diagnostics for distinguishing dynamically disconnected sectors, including those supporting nonthermal scarred dynamics.
+Our work thus places kinetically constrained models within a broader and more general framework, not limited to Rydberg blockade based constraints only, and demonstrates that simple variations in underlying rules can lead to qualitatively distinct static and dynamical regimes including chaotic, fragmented, and scarred phases that remain largely unexplored in previous works that can be instrumental both for fundamental understanding and quantum technological applications of these models.